nukes1810/Flightsim-Throttle-5-axis/README.md

 Wiring
 - the two fixed ends of the potentiometer goes to negative and positive of 5v and the variable pin will be connected to the analog pins, along with the servo + - and signal to analog pin
    - on a generic board they are pin A0-A3 4, 6, 8, 9, & 10 (ones marked in green on the picture below)![71iUKrFHB6L](https://user-images.githubusercontent.com/84696624/217468709-904b629a-af88-478e-9247-0284d385aec6.jpg)
+- 10uf cap is attached the power positive to positive and negative to negative

 Code
 - if not using the same pins as i did please refewr to a pinpot of the board and change the numbers according instead of usinmg A0 using A9